aruth2/spectrum-slicing/README.md

     #include <sips_square.h>

-The libraries containing the compiled code should be linked by the compiler by adding -L${SIPS_DIR} and by using -lsips and/or -lsips_square.
+The libraries containing the compiled code should be linked by the compiler by adding -L\${SIPS_DIR} and by using -lsips and/or -lsips_square.

 Finally, the code should be changed to call the sips eigensolver.